Dr Louise Suckley PhD, PgCRes, PgCLTHE, FHEA, BA (Hons)

-I lecture in the area of Strategy Management, Enterprise and Change following a career in research and business support with a number of SMEs and business support agencies.
-My research interests are in the role the physical workspace has on creativity, and incorporates my research background in facilities management, employee motivation and return-on-investment evaluation.
+Experienced senior lecturer in Strategy Management, Enterprise, Change and Research Methods following a career in research and business support with a number of SMEs and business support agencies.
+Research interests are in the role of the physical workspace on creativity and productivity; co-working and collaborative workspaces, which builds upon a research background in facilities management, employee motivation and return on investment evaluation.

 Haynes, B., Suckley, L., & Nunnington, N. (2017).
 Workplace productivity and office type: an evaluation of office occupier differences based on age and gender.
 Journal of Corporate Real Estate, 19 (2), 111-138. http://doi.org/10.1108/JCRE-11-2016-0037